Slins-23/Path-Finding/README.md

 <br>
 R = Resets the tiles.
 <br>
-V = Toggles view-only mode.
-Where you can't modify the grid/tiles.
+V = Toggles view-only mode, where you can't modify the grid/tiles.
 Enabled by default when starting the path finding (by pressing "P").
 Disabled once you reset the grid (by pressing "R").
 You can manually toggle it by pressing "V".

 Green tiles are "passable", which means the algorithm will look for those when finding the path.
 <br>